oracle/macaron/docs/source/pages/vsa.rst

 * ``mcn_provenance_level_three_1``
 * ``mcn_provenance_available_1``

-For more details on using the Macaron VSA generation feature and inspecting the resulting VSA, please refer to the :ref:`Output File Guide <output_files_guide>`.
+For more details on using the Macaron VSA generation feature and inspecting the resulting VSA, please refer to the :ref:`Output files of macaron verify-policy section <output_files_macaron_verify_policy>`.